Shrek Forever After

-debuted as the top-grossing film at the box office, a position held for three consecutive weeks in the United States and Canada.

-Although intended to be the final film in the series, a fifth film, currently titled Shrek 5, is set for release on June 30, 2027.
-Two spin-offs, Puss in Boots (2011) and Puss in Boots: The Last Wish (2022), have also been released, while a spin-off centered around Donkey is in development.
+Although intended to be the final film in the series, a fifth film currently titled Shrek 5 was announced in 2024 and is slated for release on June 30, 2027.
+Two spin-off films, Puss in Boots (2011) and Puss in Boots: The Last Wish (2022), have also been released, while a spin-off centered around Donkey is in development.

 Plot

-In a flashback, King Harold and Queen Lillian have lost hope of their daughter, Princess Fiona, being freed from her curse after so many years of her being at the Dragon's Keep.
+Years ago, King Harold and Queen Lillian lost hope of their daughter, Princess Fiona, being freed from her curse after so many years of her being at the Dragon's Keep.
 Despite their deal with Fairy Godmother, they go to Rumpelstiltskin for help.
 He has a magical contract that will seemingly lift the curse if they give him the Kingdom of Far Far Away, but when Harold is about to sign it, a messenger reveals that Fiona has been rescued by Shrek.
+(Note: As depicted in Shrek (2001).)
 Ever since, Rumpelstiltskin has held a grudge against Shrek for ruining his plan.

 In the present, Shrek has grown tired of being a family man and a celebrity, longing for the days when he was feared and had privacy.
 While he is celebrating his children's first birthday in Far Far Away, a series of mishaps leaves Shrek so angry that he storms out in a rage and lashes out at Fiona.
 Having witnessed the outburst, Rumpel follows Shrek into the forest and stages a scene of being in distress, prompting Shrek to help.

 Invited inside Rumpel's carriage, Shrek laments that he is no longer a "real ogre".
 Rumpel offers him a deal to receive a day as a "real ogre" in exchange for a day from his childhood being erased.
 Shrek signs a contract fulfilling this wish, and is whisked away into an alternate reality.

 Now feared by villagers, Shrek causes some mischief until he discovers that Fiona is a fugitive and his swamp is deserted and desolate.
-Captured by witches, Shrek is taken to Rumpel, who is now the king of a dystopian Far Far Away.
+Captured by witches, Shrek is taken to Rumpel, who is now the king of a dystopian Far Far Away where ogres are enslaved.
 Rumpel reveals to Shrek that he had erased the day Shrek was born, meaning he never existed in this altered timeline.
-Consequently, Harold and Lillian signed the contract with Rumpel, which caused them to disappear.
+Consequently, Harold and Lillian signed the contract with Rumpel, which caused them to disappear, and he became the ruler.
 When the day ends, Shrek will cease to exist.